 - 13.1 This is an area not specifically covered in the Guideline.
 This section should however be read in conjunction with sections 8 and 9 of the Guideline. - 13.2 In order to satisfy its legal and regulatory obligations, an AI needs to have systems to enable it to identify and report suspicious transactions.
 However, it is not enough to rely simply on the initiative of front-line staff to make ad hoc reports.
-An AI should also have management information systems (MIS) to provide managers and compliance officers with timely information on a regular basis to enable them to detect patterns of unusual or suspicious activity, particularly in relation to higher risk accounts. - 13.3 This also requires the AI to have a good understanding of what is normal and reasonable activity for particular types of customer, taking into account the nature of the customer's business.
+An AI should also have management information systems (MIS) to provide managers and compliance officers with timely information on a regular basis to enable them to detect patterns of unusual or suspicious activity, particularly in relation to higher risk accounts.

+- 13.3 This also requires the AI to have a good understanding of what is normal and reasonable activity for particular types of customer, taking into account the nature of the customer's business.
 Among other things, an AI should take appropriate measures to satisfy itself about the source and legitimacy of funds to be credited to a customer's account.
-This is particularly the case where large amounts are involved. - Where cash or funds are believed to derive from a place outside Hong Kong, including the Mainland, an AI should ask itself two basic questions: - (a) whether it is reasonable to assume that the money is derived from legitimate sources; and - (b) has the money been remitted through proper channels?

-- 13.5 MIS reports used for monitoring purposes should be capable of identifying transactions that are unusual either in terms of amount (for example, by reference to predetermined limits for the customer in question or to comparative figures for similar customers) or type of transaction or other relevant risk factors.
-High account activity in relation to the size of the balance on an account may, for example, indicate that funds are being "washed" through the account and may trigger further investigation. - 13.6 While a focus on cash transactions is important, it should not be exclusive.
-An AI should not lose sight of non-cash transactions, e.g. inter-account transfers or inter-bank transfers, particularly when large amounts are involved.
+This is particularly the case where large amounts and/or higher risk customers are involved. - 13.4 A further relevant consideration in respect of funds derived from outside Hong Kong is whether the transfer of such funds may have breached the exchange controls of the country of origin. - 13.5 MIS reports used for monitoring purposes should be capable of identifying transactions that are unusual either in terms of amount (for example, by reference to predetermined limits for the customer in question or to comparative figures for similar customers) or type of transaction or other relevant risk factors.
+High account activity in relation to the size of the balance on an account or unusual activity in an account (such as early settlement of instalment loans by way of cash repayment) may, for example, indicate that funds are being "washed" through the account and may trigger further investigation. - 13.6 While a focus on cash transactions is important, it should not be exclusive.
+An AI should not lose sight of non-cash transactions, e.g. inter-account transfers or inter-bank transfers.
 The MIS reports referred to above should therefore capture not only cash transactions but also those in other forms.
-The aim should be to obtain a consolidated picture of the customer's transactions and overall relationship with the AI.
+The aim should be to obtain a comprehensive picture of the customer's transactions and overall relationship with the AI.
+In this regard the overall relationship should also cover, to the extent possible and using a risk-based approach, the customer's accounts and transactions with the AI's overseas operations.